ansys/pyfluent/doc/source/user_guide/offline/file_session.rst

 Sample usage
 ------------

-You can use the Graphics toolbar to display the mesh, contour and vector data respectively.
+You can use the ``ansys-fluent-visualization`` package to display the mesh and to visualize results via contours, vectors and other post-processing objects.

 .. code-block:: python